Quasiconformal deformation of the chordal Loewner driving function and first variation of the Loewner energy: Introduction

 \section{Introduction}

-One hundred years ago, Loewner introduced \cite{Loewner1923} a method to encode a simple planar curve by a family of uniformizing maps (called the Loewner chain) which satisfies a differential equation driven by a real-valued function.
+One hundred and one years ago, Loewner introduced \cite{Loewner1923} a method to encode a simple planar curve by a family of uniformizing maps (called the Loewner chain) which satisfies a differential equation driven by a real-valued function.
 This method has become a powerful tool in geometric function theory.
 It was instrumental in the proof of Bieberbach conjecture by De Branges \cite{DeBranges1985} (which was also the original motivation of Loewner) and was revived around 2000 as a fundamental building block in the definition of the Schramm--Loewner Evolution \cite{schramm2000scaling}.
-On the other hand, quasiconformal mappings are one of the fundamental concepts in geometric function theory and Teichm\"uller theory, thus we find it natural to investigate the interplay between quasiconformal maps and the Loewner transform.
+On the other hand, quasiconformal mapping is one of the fundamental concepts in geometric function theory and Teichm\"uller theory.
+Thus, we find it natural to investigate the interplay between quasiconformal maps and the Loewner transform.
+We will further comment on the motivation of this work and discuss follow-up questions in Section~\ref{sec:comments}.
 We mention that analytic properties of the Loewner driving function have been investigated in, e.g., \cite{Rohde_Schramm,Marshall_Rohde,Lind_sharp, Lind_Tran,FrizShekhar15,RW}.

-Our first result shows how quasiconformal deformations of the ambient domain $\m H = \{z \colon \Im (z) > 0\}$ affect the driving function of a simple chord in $\m H$ connecting $0$ to $\infty$.
+Our first result shows how quasiconformal deformations of the ambient domain $\m H = \{z \in \mathbb C \colon \Im (z) > 0\}$ affect the driving function of a simple chord in $\m H$ connecting $0$ to $\infty$.